Reward offered for potential 'snuff film' video in Oklahoma murder case

-The dismembered body of a beautiful woman was found stuffed into two duffel bags dumped in a field behind a grocery store in Bethany, Oklahoma.
+The dismembered body of a beautiful woman was found stuffed into two duffel bags dumped in a field behind a grocery store in Bethany, Oklahoma, on October 13, 2011.
 Was she forced to make a "snuff" film?

 Saunders's head, hands and feet were sawed off.

 And the autopsy shows the killer even tried to cut off a tattoo to avoid identification of the victim.
 Cops say that points to the work of drug- and human-traffickers.

 Carina Saunders's mother Marjorie Queen is still trying to come to terms with her daughter's violent death.
 Carina was a pretty 19-year-old who reportedly got caught up in drugs and illegal activities.

 Detectives believe Carina Saunders's violent murder happened in a now-demolished building, a hotbed of criminal activity.

 "Traffic in and out all day and all night long there," said one neighbor.
 "Girls and guys in there hollering and screaming and fighting each other, and you can literally hear them hitting each other."

 After Carina's remains were discovered, cops quickly busted two suspects: Jimmy Massey and Luis Ruiz.
 Both were charged with first-degree murder in connection with the slaying.

 Court documents reveal that Massey, who was already in county jail on drug charges, bragged to another inmate "he was involved in the homicide."

 It seemed an open-and-shut case.
 Not so fast: Due to a lack of physical evidence, the charges against the two men were dropped.